Hunting & Trapping

 SPECIAL YOUTH (under 16) DEER HUNTING

-Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) on November 15-18.
+Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) in Zones A, B & C November 13-16 and in Zones D & E October 30 – November 2.
 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.
 Same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.
 See the current Wildlife Management Area Map Permits for youth deer hunting dates and other information.

 If notes 1, 2, or 3 appear by the county listed, see the special exceptions on Deer Seasons & Bag Limits.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to U.S. Forest Service Lands.